DirectoryTree/Dummy/readme.md

 ### Factory Callbacks

-Factory callbacks are registered using the `afterMaking` and `afterCreating` methods and allow you to perform additional tasks after making or creating a model.
+Factory callbacks are registered using the `afterMaking` method and allow you to perform additional tasks after making or creating a class.
 You should register these callbacks by defining a `configure` method on your factory class.
 This method will be automatically called when the factory is instantiated:

 ```php